kedepot/keKit-Krita/README.md

 Option:
 - **JPG**: keBatch uses JPG instead of PNG.
-    - Defaults (override in ke_batch.py if needed):
+- Format Defaults: (override in ke_batch.py if needed)
   - PNG: Alpha, Level 0/Uncompressed. *For maximum speed now - [pngcrush](https://en.wikipedia.org/wiki/Pngcrush) later*
   - JPG: 85%. *For WIP & quality insensitive use-cases*

 *Note: Slow - the process can take a long time in big documents with a lot groups*